UCB-stat-159-s23/project-group10/README.md

 ### Group 10：Danielle Killeen, Didi Duan, Noah Tran, Brandon Rodriguez, Jiayi Qiu
 ***

-This repository has our team's processes and files to analyze cancer-related death rates and socioeconomic indicators.
-Our objective is to identify critical factors that contribute to cancer fatalities in the US, using statistical techniques and machine learning models.
-We want to pinpoint which factors have the most significant impact on cancer death rates among different populations.
-The insights gained will inform targeted public health initiatives and policies to reduce cancer fatalities and improve well-being.
+This repository is a comprehensive collection of our team's work on exploring and analyzing the correlation between cancer-related death rates and socioeconomic indicators in the United States.
+Our main goal is to identify the most critical factors that contribute to cancer fatalities by using advanced statistical techniques and machine learning models.
+The datasets we use in this repository are cited from the dataset from the public-access data website ([data.world]https://data.world/nrippner/ols-regression-challenge).

 __Binder Link__: